 It has now been over two months since the Lollipop OTA updates for Nexus devices began rolling out en masse.
 So far, every Nexus and Google Play Edition device has received the bump to Google's latest sweet treat...except the cellular Nexus 7s.
 If you own a 2012 3G or 2013 LTE model, you've been left out in the cold, remaining on KitKat unless you want to venture into the world of custom ROMs.
 Read More

 It appears Google really doesn't want to leave any stone unturned when it comes to easing its own apps into material design (no matter how long it may take).
 The latest to get an incremental refresh is Google Opinion Rewards - the app has been updated with a revised launcher icon (seen in the thumbnail for this post), and a new toolbar inside the app.
-The icon is a bit closer to material, but doesn't carry the exact same use of shadows as Google's other recent updates.
 Read More

 In case you haven't heard (and how could you not?), Google has sold out of pretty much every new Nexus they've launched.
 If you head to the Play Store as of this writing, you cannot buy a Nexus 4 or Nexus 10.
 Even the 3G-connected Nexus 7 was unavailable for a while.
-As if that wasn't enough, customers started receiving emails saying their shiny new Nexus 4s were going to be delayed as much as three weeks.
 Read More

 Uhoh, he's at it again.
 No, I'm not going to make this a rant that is hugely controversial or upsetting.
 Seemingly contrary to what I write sometimes, I love Android.
 And anyone who loves Android can agree: the Android Market kinda-sorta sucks sometimes.